tsuru/tsuru/docs/experimental/installer.rst

 How it works
 ============

-Tsuru installer uses `docker machine <https://www.docker.com/products/docker-machine>`_ to provision docker hosts, this means that it's possible to use any of the core or 3rd party docker machine drivers on the installation.
+tsuru installer uses `docker machine <https://www.docker.com/products/docker-machine>`_ to provision docker hosts, this means that it's possible to use any of the core or 3rd party docker machine drivers on the installation.